moleculerjs/database/docs/README.md

 It's a method which is called when an entity created, updated, replaced or removed.
 You can use it to clear the cache or send an event.

-There is a default implementation which sends an entity changed event, e.g: `posts.created`, `posts.updated`, `posts.removed`.
+There is a default implementation which sends an entity changed events.
+[Read more about it here](#events).

 ### Parameters
 | Property | Type | Description |